 Non-essential shops & leisure

-Non-essential retail can now reopen and personal care services such as hairdressers and nail salons can reopen, including those provided from a mobile setting.
+Non-essential retail and personal care services such as hairdressers and nail salons can remain open, including those provided from a mobile setting.

-Public buildings such as libraries and community centres can reopen.
+Public buildings such as libraries and community centres remain open.

 Most outdoor attractions including zoos, theme parks, and drive-in performances (such as cinemas and concerts) can reopen.